3isenHeiM/MassVulScan/README.md

 - LinuxMint 19.1
 - Ubuntu 19.04
 - Parrot 5.5.17 (HackTheBox / HTB)

 # How the script works?
 The main steps of the script:
 1) Express identification of hosts that are online (nmap)
 2) For each of these hosts, extremely fast identification of open TCP/UDP ports (masscan)
 3) The result (file) is sorted to gather all ports to be scanned by host
-4) Identification of services and vulnerabilities, multiple sessions (nmap + vulners.nse) in parallel, one session per host
+4) Identification of services (nmap), multiple sessions in parallel, one session per host
 5) Display of (potentially) vulnerable hosts on the screen at the end of the script
 6) Generation of two reports: a global HTML report will be created containing all the details for each of the hosts, vulnerable or not and a TXT file allowing to focus on hosts (potentially) vulnerable with the details